duckyquackquack/Quack.Chip8/README.md

 ## Big Note
-This really is my first "emulator" so even though it works, there's a large number of improvements I want to make to the code, both the general structure of it and also some nice extra functionality that comes as standard with most emulators nowadays such as save states.
+This really is my first "emulator" so even though it mostly works, there's a large number of improvements I want to make to the code, both the general structure of it and also some nice extra functionality that comes as standard with most emulators nowadays such as save states.
 I had no idea what the code would look like in the end and so there were numerous design decisions and refactorings that I wish I hadn't done.
 They'll get fixed eventually.

 ## Also...
 Audio doesn't work yet!